flimflam-austin/hugo-cms-test/content/quick_reads/20201029-trump-taxes/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      # What About The President’s Taxes?
+      <div><h1>What About The President’s Taxes?</h1><p>The New York Times says

-      The New York Times says it has what many have sought for decades – the personal and business tax records of Pres.
-Donald Trump.
+      it has what many have sought for decades – the personal and business tax records of Pres.
+Donald Trump.</p><p><strong>What To

-      **What To Know**
+      Know</strong></p></div>
     _key: 8e78facc2374
   - order: 1
     useCheckmark: false
     body: >-
-      ## Disclaimer:

-      * The_New York Times_ says it obtained federal taxes spanning two decades for Pres.
-Trump and his businesses “by sources with legal access to it” but doesn’t say how or from whom.

-      * To date, the NYT is the only news outlet with access to the records – preventing fact-checking & double-sourcing.

-      * NYT says it has the right to publish the information, citing the First Amendment.
+      <div><h2>Disclaimer:</h2><ul><li>The <em>New York Times</em> says it
+      obtained federal taxes spanning two decades for Pres.
+Trump and his businesses “by sources with legal access to it” but doesn’t say how or from whom.</li><li>To date, the NYT is the only news outlet with access to the records – preventing fact-checking &amp; double-sourcing.</li><li>NYT says it has the right to publish the information, citing the First Amendment.</li></ul></div>
     _key: db0bd713ff88
   - order: 2
     useCheckmark: false
     body: >-
-      ## The NY Times Reports:
+      <div><h2>The NY Times Reports:</h2><ul><li>NYT’s initial reporting states

-      * NYT’s initial reporting states Pres.
-Trump paid $750 in federal income taxes in 2016 & 2017 and $0 in most of the past 15 years.
-NYT says the records show his companies are under financial stress, and that he personally owes $400M+ in debts in the next four years.

-      * Follow-up NYT reports state Pres.
-Trump has questionable Chinese bank accounts, write-offs, & uses the presidency for his financial benefit.
+      Pres.
+Trump paid $750 in federal income taxes in 2016 &amp; 2017 and $0 in most of the past 15 years.
+NYT says the records show his companies are under financial stress, and that he personally owes $400M+ in debts in the next four years.</li><li>Follow-up NYT reports state Pres.
+Trump has questionable Chinese bank accounts, write-offs, &amp; uses the presidency for his financial benefit.</li></ul></div>
     _key: 6b3a371091b9
   - order: 3
     useCheckmark: false
     body: >-
-      ## Why It Matters:

-      * Pres.
-Trump has active and ongoing international family businesses, which are privately held and not required to publish quarterly earnings releases.
-This makes his background unique and unlike a career politician – but also leads to questions by critics.

-      * Every U.S. President since Jimmy Carter has voluntarily released their taxes to demonstrate financial transparency.
+      <div><h2>Why It Matters:</h2><ul><li>Pres.
+Trump has active and ongoing
+      international family businesses, which are privately held and not required to publish quarterly earnings releases.
+This makes his background unique and unlike a career politician – but also leads to questions by critics.</li><li>Every U.S. President since Jimmy Carter has voluntarily released their taxes to demonstrate financial transparency.
 Pres.
-Trump has not.
+Trump has not.</li></ul></div>
     _key: 84b14e6e8e00
   - order: 4
     useCheckmark: false
     body: >-
-      ## Two Sides:
+      <div><h2>Two Sides:</h2><p><strong>Critics of Trump:</strong> Records

-      **Critics of Trump:** Records prove a long history of tax avoidance and show Pres.
-Trump is not as financially successful as he claims, and thus vulnerable to foreign influence for his own financial gain.

-      **Supporters of Trump:** The NYT report is a “hit piece” based on records obtained illegally, which show Pres.
-Trump paid millions in taxes, and took advantage of legal tax credits and depreciations.
+      prove a long history of tax avoidance and show Pres.
+Trump is not as financially successful as he claims, and thus vulnerable to foreign influence for his own financial gain.</p><p><strong>Supporters of Trump:</strong> The NYT report is a “hit piece” based on records obtained illegally, which show Pres.
+Trump paid millions in taxes, and took advantage of legal tax credits and depreciations.</p></div>
     _key: 58162f6c76b6
   - order: 5
     useCheckmark: false
     body: >-
-      > “Their numbers were wrong.”
+      <div><blockquote>“Their numbers were wrong.”</blockquote><p>Pres.
+Trump on

-      Pres.
-Trump on NYT's reporting, adding that with regard to his debts, that he is "very underlevered" and that the $400M+ he owes is a "peanut... not a big deal."
+      NYT's reporting, adding that with regard to his debts, that he is "very underlevered" and that the $400M+ he owes is a "peanut... not a big deal."
       The President says he's been treated "very badly" and "unfairly" by the IRS, especially from holdovers from previous administrations.
-For years he's said that he cannot release his taxes while under audit, although the IRS says there is no prohibition against releasing one's taxes while under audit.
+For years he's said that he cannot release his taxes while under audit, although the IRS says there is no prohibition against releasing one's taxes while under audit.</p></div>
     _key: 0d20e8ce49c6
   - order: 6
     useCheckmark: false
     body: >-
-      “I think he really is not a very good businessman … The fact that he’s a bad businessman does not mean that he’s not also cheating on his taxes.”
+      <div><p>“I think he really is not a very good businessman … The fact that

-      University of Michigan Law School tax law professor Reuven Avi-Yonah on the big takeaway from NYT's reporting.
+      he’s a bad businessman does not mean that he’s not also cheating on his taxes.”<br><br>University of Michigan Law School tax law professor Reuven Avi-Yonah on the big takeaway from NYT's reporting.
 He says the records, that don't include 2018, 2019 taxes, demonstrate that despite friendly tax laws for real estate developers, Pres.
-Trump's businesses are most certainly struggling financially.
+Trump's businesses are most certainly struggling financially.</p><p><br></p></div>
     _key: a42a52f806cd
   - order: 7
     useCheckmark: false
     body: >-
-      > “_The New York Times_ account of President Trump’s tax returns reveal far more than his personal ability to avoid taxes.
+      <div><blockquote>“<em>The New York Times</em> account of President Trump’s
+      tax returns reveal far more than his personal ability to avoid taxes.
 They show how the tax law can make it easy for the very wealthy to avoid taxation.
-And they reveal more than deficiencies in the tax law.”

-      Economist Dr. C. Eugene Steuerle, cofounder of the Urban-Brookings Tax Policy Center, who worked for the U.S. Treasury Dept. under four presidents.
+And they reveal more than deficiencies in the tax law.”<br><br>Economist Dr. C. Eugene Steuerle, cofounder of the Urban-Brookings Tax Policy Center, who worked for the U.S. Treasury Dept. under four presidents.</blockquote><p><br></p></div>
     _key: 790295865c02
   - order: 8
     useCheckmark: false
     body: >-
-      “No law barred_The Times_ from publishing its article and if there had been one it would in all likelihood be unconstitutional.”
+      <div><p>“No law barred <em>The Times</em> from publishing its article and
+      if there had been one it would in all likelihood be unconstitutional.”</p><p>First Amendment lawyer Floyd Abrams explaining

-      First Amendment lawyer Floyd Abrams explaining that “First Amendment law could hardly be clearer than that the press is protected in publishing newsworthy information, let alone information about a President in the midst of his campaign for re-election, regardless of whether its source was authorized or permitted to provide it."
+      that “First Amendment law could hardly be clearer than that the press is protected in publishing newsworthy information, let alone information about a President in the midst of his campaign for re-election, regardless of whether its source was authorized or permitted to provide it."</p></div>
     _key: 65744eb0807a
   - order: 9
     useCheckmark: true
     body: >-
-      We can't confirm NYT's reporting, but we can confirm that nearly half of all Americans don't pay federal income taxes because they make either too little or too much (and have accountants to help them "strategically plan" avoiding taxes).
+      <div><p>We can't confirm NYT's reporting, but we can confirm that nearly
+      half of all Americans don't pay federal income taxes because they make either too little or too much (and have accountants to help them "strategically plan" avoiding taxes).
 No person with direct knowledge of Pres.
-Trump's taxes has corroborated the NYT report.
+Trump's taxes has corroborated the NYT report.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 7a91392bde2a